cuberite/CuberitePluginChecker/ScenarioFiles.md

 Takes a dictionary table as its parameter.
 The `playerName` value specifies the player to impersonate for the commands.
 The `choices` specifies an array of strings that are used for the parameters.
 The 'maxLen' specifies the maximum number of parameters, the optional `minLen` (default: 0) specifies the minimum number of parameters.

 If, at the time the action is executed, the specified player is not connected, the Checker aborts with an error message.

+## fsCreateFile
+Creates a file and, optionally, fills it with data.
+Takes a dictionary table as its parameter.
+The `fileName` specifies the file to create.
+Note that redirection is NOT performed on this filename.
+The optional `contents` value specifies the contents to write into the new file.

+## fsCopyFile
+Copies a file.
+Takes a dictionary table as its parameter.
+The `srcFileName` value specifies the file to copy, the `dstFileName` value specifies the destination where to copy the file.
+Note that the destination folder must exist, this action doesn't create folders.
+Note that redirection is NOT performed on either of the filenames.

+## fsRenameFile
+Renames a file.
+Takes a dictionary table as its parameter.
+The `oldFileName` value specifies the file to rename, the `newFileName` value specifies the new filename.
+Note that the path to `newFileName` must exist, fsRenameFile doesn't create folders.
+Also note that if `oldFileName` specifies a folder, the action will succeed, too (Lua's os.rename() doesn't distinguish between files and folders).
+Note that redirection is NOT performed on either of the filenames.

+## fsDeleteFile
+Deletes a file.
+Takes a dictionary table as its parameter.
+The `fileName` value specifies the file to delete.
+Note that if `fileName` specifies an empty folder, the action will succeed, to (Lua's os.remove() doesn't distinguish between files and folders).
+Note that redirection is NOT performed on the filename.

+## fsCreateFolder
+Creates a folder, recursively.
+Takes a dictionary table as its parameter.
+The `path` value specifies the folder to create.
+It works recursively - it creates any parent folders that are needed for the final folder to be created.
+Performs no action if the folder already exists.
+Note that redirection is NOT performed on the path.

+## fsRenameFolder
+Renames a folder.
+Takes a dictionary table as its parameter.
+The `oldPath` value specifies the folder to rename, the `newPath` value specifies the new name for the folder.
+Note that if `oldPath` specifies a file, the action will rename the file successfully (Lua's os.rename() doesn't distinguish between files and folders).
+Note that redirection is not performed on either of the paths.

+## fsDeleteFolder
+Deletes a folder, recursively.
+Takes a dictionary table as its parameter.
+The `path` value specifies the folder to delete.
+The action first recursively deletes the contents of the folder, then deletes the folder itself.
+It may fail if `path` points to a file (depends on LuaFileSystem's handling of lfs.dir() for files).
+Note that redirection is NOT performed on the path.